Improved Parallel Construction of Wavelet Trees and Rank/Select Structures: Improved Parallel Construction of Rank/Select Structures

-\myparagraph{Select} For select queries, we use Clark's select structure~\cite{Clark1996}.
-We describe the case for querying the location of $1$ bits, and the case for querying $0$ bits is similar.
+\myparagraph{Select} For select queries, we use Clark's select structure~\cite{Clark1996}, which uses $O(n/\log\log n)$ extra bits for an input of length $n$.
+We describe the case for querying the location of $1$ bits, and the case for querying $0$ bits is analogous.
 Clark's data structure stores the location of every $\log n\log\log n$'th $1$ bit, which defines \emph{ranges}.
-For a range of length $r$ between the locations, if $r \ge \log^2n(\log\log n)^2$, then the select query answers are directly stored.
+For a range of length $r$ between the locations, if $r \ge \log^2n(\log\log n)^2$, then the answers to all of the possible select queries in the range are directly stored.
 Otherwise, the location of every $\log r\log\log n$'th $1$ bit is stored, which defines \emph{sub-ranges}.
-For a sub-range of length $r'$, if $r' \ge \log{r'}\log r(\log\log n)^2$ then answers are stored directly.
-Queries that fall into all other sub-ranges are answered via a lookup table that stores all answers for bit-strings of length $r' = O((\log\log n)^4)$.
+For a sub-range of length $r'$, if $r' \ge \log{r'}\log r(\log\log n)^2$ then answers are stored directly relative to the start of the sub-range using $O(\log\log n)$ bits each.
+Queries that fall into all other sub-ranges are answered via a lookup table that stores all answers for bitstrings of length $r' = O((\log\log n)^4)$.